ValueMelody/melody-auth/docs/angular-sdk.md

 |-----------|------|-------------|---------|----------|
 | postLogoutRedirectUri | string | The URL to redirect users after logout | N/A | No |

+> **Note:** `postLogoutRedirectUri` must match one of the app's registered redirect URIs (configured in the admin panel).
+If it does not match, the user is still logged out, but the browser is redirected to the app's first registered redirect URI as a safe fallback.

 ```
 import { CommonModule } from '@angular/common'
 import { Component } from '@angular/core'